 AscentialTest is gradually extending its support for the application and test lifecycle.

-The Test Plan Editor allows to describe and organize requirements as a plan, list, or scenario.
+The Test Plan Editor allows describing and organizing requirements as a plan, list, or scenario.
 It creates links between manual or automated tests, and data stored in AscentialTest tables.

 - Add tests to plans by drag and drop